Going home after having a spinal or epidural

 Low back pain is very common after having a baby.
 Contact us if you have severe back pain near the site of your epidural or spinal injection and:

-- The pain is getting worse and not settled with simple pain killers or adjusting your position
+- The pain is getting worse and is not settled with simple pain killers or adjusting your position.

-- If the back feels hot, or the area red or oozing
+- If the back feels hot or the area is red or oozing.

 Changed sensation in lower body